-Many chief financial officers find that their responsibilities have been expanding lately.
+Many CFOs find that their responsibilities have been expanding lately.
 In a Robert Half Management Resources survey, 85 percent of CFOs said their role now extends beyond the accounting and finance department, most commonly into human resources.

 “Financial executives are often collaborating with HR on benefits and other areas that not only affect a firm’s bottom line, but also its ability to attract and retain leading employees,” says Paul McDonald, senior executive director for Robert Half.

 In light of this trend, CFOs should understand how and why their organizations use human resources systems.
 Following are three functions of particular interest:

 HR data is not always as cut-and-dried as financial data.
 Even when the metrics for assessing employee performance are rigorously defined, there’s subjectivity when assessing people.
 If you want to get to the bottom of quantifying performance, you must first understand what is being measured and how.

 Performance appraisal systems are designed to measure as accurately as possible how well an employee is meeting the responsibilities and challenges of his or her particular position.

 A key advantage of these types of human resources systems is the capacity to minimize any subjectivity in the overall review of an employee.
 Comprehensive job descriptions and competencies in the program can help provide an empirical picture of whether an employee is, in fact, fulfilling the requirements of that particular job.

 Get acquainted with how your human resources systems are being used to track employee performance data.
 Doing so can help you to crunch the numbers when human resources systems reports come in.